adamsilver/fdpb/08-an-upload-form.md

 ## The File Picker

 A file picker (`input type="file"`) is similar to most types of input.
 But instead of typing into it, the control spawns a dialog in which users can select a file from their computer or device.
-Mildly more complicated than a select box.

 ![Single file picker](./images/09/single-file-picker.png)